jazzband/django-debug-toolbar/docs/configuration.rst

   template contexts, or you have template contexts with lazy datastructures that you don't want to be evaluated.

+* ``SKIP_TEMPLATE_PREFIXES``

+  Default: ``('debug_toolbar/', 'django/forms/widgets/', 'admin/widgets/')``

+  Panel: templates.

+  Templates starting with those strings are skipped when collecting rendered templates and contexts.
+Template-based form widgets are skipped by default because the panel HTML can easily grow to hundreds of megabytes with many form fields and many options.

 * ``SQL_WARNING_THRESHOLD``

   Default: ``500``